Europe is seeing a data center boom. But can the environment sustain it? | DW | 10.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As the digitization of the global economy continues, the world needs more and more data centers.
+As the digitalization of the global economy continues, the world needs more and more data centers.
 Europe is at the heart of the recent growth, but the trend raises environmental concerns.

 People around the world have logged tens of billions of hours on Zoom, Netflix and all kinds of other online applications at home over the past 18 months.